elkingarcia11/jackpot-iq-api/README.md

 4. Limit access to these credentials on a need-to-know basis
 5. For detailed guidance on handling Apple App Attestation credentials, see PRODUCTION.md

+## Cloud Hosting Migration

+### Google Cloud Run Deployment

+To migrate this application to cloud hosting:

+1. Set up continuous deployment for Cloud Run via Google Cloud Console
+2. Add all environment variables to Secret Manager
+3. Expose port 3000 on the Cloud Run container
+4. Reference secrets as environment variables in Cloud Run configuration
+5. Authorize GitHub permissions for Cloud Run to listen to repo and continuous build and deployment will be triggered on main branch updates

+The application is designed to work seamlessly with Google Cloud Storage for data persistence, making it ideal for serverless deployments on Cloud Run.

 ## Error Handling

 The API uses standard HTTP status codes: